eagle-io/docs/source/topics/nodes/workspace/index.rst

 Security
 ~~~~~~~~~
-The Security section allows a user with *security* permission to share the Workspace with other users.
+The Security section allows a user with *security* permission to share the Workspace with other users individually or as a group.

-Enter the email address of the new users (separate multiple email addresses with a comma), assign a :ref:`User role <management-security-userroles>` and click *Add*.
+Users can be individually added to the workspace by entering the email address of the new users (separate multiple email addresses with a comma), assign a security :ref:`role <management-security-userroles>` and click *Add*.
-You can remove or modify user roles for existing Workspace users.
+You can remove or modify security roles for existing Workspace users.
 Click *Save* when complete.

 .. raw:: latex